opentox/opentox.github.com/_posts/2012-05-02-using-ist-opentox-virtual-appliance.md

 # 1. Installing Virtualbox

 [Install VirtualBox](http://www.virtualbox.org/wiki/Downloads).
-The IST Opentox Virtual Appliance (referred to as _VA_) was built using VirtualBox.
+The IST Opentox Virtual Appliance (referred to as _VA_) was built using VirtualBox (version 4.1.16).
 It is recommended to also use it to run the _VA_.

 # 2. Downloading the VA